CameronGordon0/POMDP/README.md

 Modules are included for the construction of expert buffers from outputs from the DESPOT POMDP solver described in Ye et al. (2017) code: (https://github.com/AdaCompNUS/despot).
 These may be passed to initialise the memory buffer for the POMDP simulator.

-Modules for the creating of OpenAI Gym environments from POMDPX files are contained in the custom_gym folder.
-Integration with OpenAI Baselines has not yet been achieved.

 Developed by Cameron Gordon at the University of Queensland, supervised by Dr. Nan Ye as part of a thesis for a Masters of Science (Mathematics).